Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Why are compliance programs important?

-Foremost, compliance programs are important because they’re required by law.
+Foremost, compliance programs are essential because they’re required by law.
 Even though the average multinational organization spends several million dollars a year on compliance (and in highly regulated industries such as financial services, much more than that), businesses continue to invest in compliance simply because they would face even greater liability should some corporate misconduct scandal happen to them without a compliance program.

 Compliance programs do just that.
 They generate the proof, which your organization can then show to regulators or law enforcement.